2

 The Tour of Idaho (T1)

-Everyone is free to use the route information provided here in any manner they please.
 The trails that comprise the Tour are on public land (with a few noted exceptions).
 There are no guides and no one makes any money off this other than those who sold you what you need to ride a dirt bike in the wild and merchants along the way.
 All that we do is plan, publish maps and a route description, and then go out and saw/maintain a lot of trail.
 You are welcome to the fruits of our efforts.
-Most of you will be well-served to just go out there, ride and just have fun on your own terms.
-But to participate in the event known as the Tour of Idaho, one must accept a few additional challenges.

 Tour of Idaho